 The holiday season is usually perfect for hot chocolate and warm cookies, but this year’s unseasonably warm temperatures made it ideal t-shirt weather.
 What better way to celebrate the change from warm to cooler temperatures than with fresh-from-the-farm ice cream at Rocky Point Creamery!
 Rocky Point Creamery offers a variety of seasonal flavors including candy cane, peppermint bark, and sugar cookie (pictured), while supplies last.
 This is some of the creamiest ice cream out there and you can’t beat the gorgeous farm views from the shop.
 If it’s too cold to brave the outside temperatures but you’ve still got a craving for ice cream, just use the drive-through window and order from the warmth of your car.

-New to downtown Frederick this year, Glory Doughnuts is cooking up another sweet holiday treat: the peppermint doughnut.
+Glory Doughnuts is cooking up another sweet holiday treat: the peppermint doughnut.
 This cute little shop on East Church Street is truly one-of-a-kind, offering a full menu of vegan delights that appeal to even the biggest meat lovers.
 Eclectic everyday offerings on the all-day breakfast menu include the Pabst Blue Ribbon Belgian Waffle, Salted Apple Pie Stuffed French Toast, and the Tofu Fried Egg Sandwich.
 The doughnuts are made fresh daily in small batches and sell out early, so come early!
 The selection varies from day to day, so call ahead if you have your heart set on peppermint!

 Looking for something a little less sweet to celebrate the season?
 Brewer’s Alley, also in downtown Frederick, has you covered!
 In addition to some pretty delicious food, you will find two unique tasty beverages.
 The 3 Kings Spiced Ale is a medium-bodied winter ale flavored with mulling spices and the Blackfrost Barleywine (pictured) is malty with a nice balance of hops.
 If you are wishing fall hadn’t passed so quickly, you can still enjoy Oh My Gourd, a beer flavored with cinnamon, clove, and ginger.